VamsiUdaykumar/Medical-Chatbot-MLOps/Geetha/readme.md

 This document summarizes my contributions to the Medical Chatbot MLOps project, in alignment with the course requirements.

 ---
+## Instructions to Run (`kvm_setup.ipynb`)

+To provision and prepare the environment:

+- Run all cells in [`kvm_setup.ipynb`](https://github.com/phoenix1881/Medical-Chatbot-MLOps/blob/main/Geetha/scripts/kvm_setup.ipynb)
+  - Provisions and mounts:
+    - **Block storage** at `/mnt/block` (used for MLflow metadata)
+    - **Object storage** at `/mnt/object` (used for datasets and models)
+  - Verifies mount points and confirms volume readiness
+  - Launches Docker Compose services for:
+    - MLflow tracking
+    - MinIO artifact storage
+    - Streamlit dashboard

+This notebook acts as the single entry point for data infrastructure setup and service deployment.

 ## Persistent Storage